adnankp009/stock_prediction/README.md

-# Indian Stock Prediction Project
+# Stock Prediction Project

-This project is a web application for predicting Indian stock prices using machine learning.
+This project is a web application for predicting stock prices using machine learning.
 It provides a user interface for viewing current market data and making stock price predictions.

 ## Features